-Okay, one last time on my soapbox and I promise I’ll give it a rest for a while.
-So we’ve talked about the initial stages of a fund management software implementation and how to ensure that goes smoothly.
-And we’ve talked about the middle stages and steps you can take during that stage to improve your effectiveness with the system.
+Previously, we wrote about the initial stages of a fund manager software implementation and how to ensure that process goes smoothly.
+And we’ve written about the middle stages and steps you can take to improve your effectiveness with the system.
 But what if things haven’t gone well?

-The first metric I would look at when assessing how well you’re doing is system usage.
+The first metric to look at when assessing how well you and your team are doing is system usage.
 If your system is Salesforce-based, any admin can see how often everyone is logging in and using the system.
-I’m sure other non-Salesforce systems offer a similar feature.
-If you’re seeing significant or steady declines in the amount of times people are logging in, it’s time to start digging into why that is the case.
+And other, non-Salesforce systems surely offer a similar feature.
+If you’re seeing significant or steady declines in the number of times people are logging in, it’s time to start digging into why that is the case.

-If you’ve been using a system for a year or so and notice that people are abandoning the process and starting to store data offline because “its easier” or “that’s just how I’ve always done it,” you likely have a problem that is going to be more and more costly and time-consuming to fix the longer it goes on.
+If you’ve been using a system for a year or so and notice that people are abandoning established processes and starting to store data elsewhere because “it’s easier” or “that’s just how I’ve always done it,” you likely have a problem that is going to be more and more costly and time-consuming to fix the longer it goes on.

-Retraining can be another great way to hit pause and get everyone back on track.
-Of course, most training takes place during implementation when lots of new information is getting thrown around so the likelihood that everyone could use a refresher after a year or so is very high.
+Retraining can be another great way to hit pause, regroup, and get everyone back on track.
+Of course, most training takes place during implementation when lots of new information is being presented, so the likelihood that everyone could benefit from a refresher after a year or so is very high.